 How to tell that your workplace isn’t inclusive

 - Tone-deaf deliverables (or even values).

 - Blind structures (schedules that don’t accommodate diverse needs, buildings that are hard to access, etc.).

 Why does inclusion matter at work?

 The causes of inadequate inclusion at work can seem difficult to pin down.
-Whether it’s a long-standing and deeply entrenched cultural and systemic bias that devalue the life and work of people of color, women, non-binary or LGBTQ folk, or differently-abled people, many forces come to bear on how workplaces decide (or, more often, don’t decide) who to include in their workforce.
+Whether it’s a long-standing and deeply entrenched cultural and systemic bias that devalues the life and work of people of color, women, non-binary or LGBTQIA2+ folk, or differently-abled people, many forces come to bear on how workplaces decide (or, more often, don’t decide) who to include in their workforce.
 Regardless, the fact is that outsider groups continue to lag behind white men in their wages, power, and authority in almost every sector, despite the increase in their representation in the workplace.
-What’s more, the state of that ‘insider’ group is itself quite precarious.
-As a cohort, white men exhibit high rates of suicide, addiction, and alienation, in addition to being the majority of perpetrators of mass gun violence.
+What’s more, that ‘insider’ group’s state is quite precarious.
+As a cohort, white men exhibit high rates of suicide, addiction, and alienation and being the majority of perpetrators of mass gun violence.

 How to make your workplace more inclusive